adourian/Diabetes-Prediction-Tool/README.md

 # Diabetes Prediction Tool

-I recently came across Streamlit, a tool designed for building interactive web apps with minimal code.
-I wanted to try it out, so I took on a small project to test how it could be used to create simple end-to-end solutions with low-code.
-I was curious to see how easy it would be to go from an idea to something functional without spending hours on setup or front-end work.

-I decided to build an interactive tool to predict the probability of diabetes based on user inputs.
-It felt like a practical and relatable use case—perfect for exploring Streamlit's capabilities while creating something functional and user-friendly.
+This project explores how low-code tools like Streamlit can be used to quickly prototype interactive machine learning applications.
+I wanted to test how fast I could go from concept to a working tool without heavy setup or frontend code — and see how viable Streamlit is for end-to-end deployment.

-The project involved taking a simple dataset, experimenting with feature engineering and clustering, and building an ensemble model combining XGBoost, LightGBM, and Logistic Regression.
-The result is a Streamlit app that allows users to input their data and instantly see predictions, making inference very easy.
+I chose a practical use case: predicting diabetes risk from basic health metrics.
+I applied feature engineering (including KMeans clustering) and trained an ensemble model combining XGBoost, LightGBM, and Logistic Regression to make predictions.
+The app allows users to input clinical data and receive instant, interpretable feedback on their diabetes risk.

-This project is by no means a polished product; it's a fun experiment, a tinkering session to learn and explore.
+While not intended as a production system, the project served as a hands-on experiment in deploying ML models with a clean user interface — showcasing how quickly functional tools can be built with the right frameworks.

 ---